 Code No. 4.2.3: Code No. 4.2.3 (2), clause 8, also recommends, with respect to the variable remuneration components, that any retroactive change to performance targets or comparison parameters should be excluded.
 The company has not complied with and does not comply with this recommendation.
-The current and future remuneration rules in the Executive Board employment contracts provide, in the event of extraordinary developments within the company (e.g. change in legal form, share buyback, capital measures, acquisition and/or sale of the company and plant, disclosure of hidden reserves) that have a significant impact on the achievability of the targets subject to variable remuneration, for the Supervisory Board to unilaterally revise the contract terms and conditions and other variable remuneration parameters.
+In the event of extraordinary developments arising within the company (e.g. change in legal form, share buyback, corporate actions, acquisition and/or sale of the company and operations, realisation of hidden reserves) that have a significant impact on board members' ability to achieve the targets affecting variable remuneration, the current and future remuneration rules stipulated in the Executive Board employment contracts provide for the Supervisory Board to unilaterally revise the contract terms and conditions and other variable remuneration parameters.
 The Executive Board and Supervisory Board believe it is advisable and necessary to take reasonable steps to counter the impact of such extraordinary developments.
 The company has not complied with and does not comply with the recommendation set forth in Section 4.2.3 (4), clause 1, of the Code, which stipulates that when concluding contracts with members of the Executive Board, care should be taken to ensure that payments including fringe benefits made to a member as a result of premature termination of management duties do not exceed the value of two years' compensation (severance payment cap), and compensate no more than the remaining term of the contract.
 The employment contracts signed with members of the Schweizer Electronic AG Executive Board do not contain such a regulation.
 The Executive Board and the Supervisory Board do not consider it advisable to incorporate such a clause, since even in this case the board member could refuse to step down from the Board and insist on payment of his/her remaining entitlement under the Executive Board employment contract.
 We also believe that the Supervisory Board would have regard to the company's interests in its negotiations with members who retire from the Board early and would not award any excessive severance payment.
 This means that the recommendation in Code No. 4.2.3 (4), clause 3 (calculation of the severance payment cap) is not complied with.
-Code No. 4.2.3, clause 5, recommends that payments promised in the event of premature termination of management duties due to a change of control should not exceed 150% of the severance payment cap amounting to two years' compensation (i.e. total of three years' compensation).
+Section 4.2.3, para.
+5 of the German Corporate Governance Code recommends that payments promised in the event of premature termination of management duties due to a change of control should not exceed 150% of the severance payment cap amounting to two years' compensation (i.e. total of three years' compensation).

 In the event of premature termination of their Executive Board activities as a result of a change of control, the members of the Executive Board have a contractual entitlement to payment of a settlement and severance payment limited to three years' compensation, so that the recommendation in Code No. 4.2.3 (5) is generally complied with.
 However, for calculating the decisive annual remuneration, the overall remuneration of the past financial year and also any expected overall remuneration for the current financial year is not used, as provided for in the Code.
 In fact, the calculation is based on the average of the overall remuneration of the last three financial years prior to exit.
 The Executive Board and Supervisory Board are of the view that measuring the severance payment cap based on the average of several years of compensation is more meaningful and more appropriate than using the overall remuneration of only the last and any current financial year.
-Against this background, a partial deviation from Code No. 4.2.3 (5) in conjunction with Code No. 4.2.3 (4), clause 3, is declared.
+Given the aforementioned, a partial deviation from Section 4.2.3, para.
+5 in conjunction with Section 4.2.3, para.
+4 sentence 3 is declared.